COSC3020/fibonacci-invariants-ross223/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+A good invariant would be "The array tmp contains the first i fibonacci numbers".
+This is a good invariant because it is true for every step of the recursion.
+At the beginning, the array conatains the first 2 fibonacci numbers and i is set to
+2. As the recursion happens i is incremented by 1 and the next fibonacci number is added to the array making the statement true again.